Wohaib FC: Asian Club Championship (1992–93)

 The club participated in the 1992–93 Asian Club Championship, where it managed to become the first Pakistani club to pass the qualifying round of an Asian competition.
 A reason of Wohaib’s success in the qualifying stage was the sheer recruiting of Pakistani international footballers.
 Before the implementation of stricter rules and regulations for player registrations by the Asian Football Confederation, it was common for several club sides across Asia to borrow the premiere players from other teams for registration to compete at Asian club competitions.
 The club borrowed five regular starters of the Pakistan national team for the tournament; Zafar Iqbal and Saleem Patni from PIA, Mateen Akhtar and Shabbir Hussain from WAPDA, and Nauman Khan from Pakistan Army, who combined with Wohaib's best talent.
 Tariq Lutfi was also appointed honorary head coach for the competition.

-The team first lost against Club Valencia from Maldives by 1–2 in their first away match in Malé on 19 September 1992, however the club managed to overcome the score in the return leg after defeating the Maldivian side at the Railway Stadium in Lahore in 27 September.
+The team first lost against Club Valencia from Maldives by 1–2 in their first away match in Malé on 19 September 1992, however the club managed to overcome the score in the return leg after defeating the Maldivian side at the Railway Stadium in Lahore on 27 September.
 The next day, the match officials from Nepal died on the way home after the match in the PIA Flight 268 crash.
 Wohaib faced Brothers Union from Bangladesh in the next round; the match held on 10 October 1992 at the Mirpur Stadium in Dhaka ended in a goalless draw.
-The return leg in 17 October at the Railway Stadium in Lahore ended in a 2–0 victory for Wohaib.
+The return leg on 17 October at the Railway Stadium in Lahore ended in a 2–0 victory for Wohaib.
 Muhammad Nauman Khan and substitute Saleem Patni scored the decisive goals at the 83rd and 90th minute respectively, sealing the historic qualification.
 This was a time when Pakistan's domestic competitions were largely dominated by the departmental teams, yet many of them struggled to deliver strong performances in Asian competitions.
 Some even chose not to participate due to the additional costs involved.

 The borrowed players returned to their respective departments before the start of the 1992–1993 National Football Championship, held in several venues at Rawalpindi, Karachi and Lahore from 20 October 1992 to 14 February 1993 and where the club managed to finish sixth out of nine teams under the coaching of Salman's sibling Hafiz Sohaib Butt and the captainship of defender Aamir Mahmood.
 Tariq Lutfi however returned as head of the team for the group stage at the Asian top flight in Bahrain.
-After a humiliating defeat by 10–0 to Al-Wasl in the opening fixture on 15 January 1993, they came back and drew 1–1 with the eventual champions of the competition PAS Tehran in their final group game in 17 January, with Tanveer ul Hasnain scoring the lone goal.
+After a humiliating defeat by 10–0 to Al-Wasl in the opening fixture on 15 January 1993, they came back and drew 1–1 with the eventual champions of the competition PAS Tehran in their final group game on 17 January, with Tanveer ul Hasnain scoring the lone goal.
 For their efforts, Wohaib FC was ranked 5th place in Asian Club Championship that year.